maxblum/hatchjs/README.md

 compound.hatch.apiName.functionName();
 ```

-The available APIs and their functions can be found here: [./lib/api][apis]
+The available APIs, documentation and their functions can be found here: [./lib/api][apis]

 ### [./hatch_modules][modules]